-Now I Love Amazon and I know a lot of people swear by the Amazon subscription service, and that works great if you want a set it and forget it, but you won’t always get the best deals.
-I prefer to use the tried and true methods outlined below
+Now I love Amazon and I know a lot of people swear by the Amazon subscription service, and that works great if you want a set it and forget it, but you won’t always get the best deals.
+I prefer to use the tried and true methods outlined below to get my average cost of a diaper pack below $5.

 Step 1: Find out how many diapers of each size you need